Incipit

 1:54 Suscépit Israël púerum suum: * recordátus misericórdiæ suæ.

-1:55 Sicut locútus est ad patres nostros: * Ábraham, et sémini ejus in sǽcula.
+1:55 Sicut locútus est ad patres nostros: * Ábraham, et sémini eius in sǽcula.

 ℣.
 Glória Patri, et Fílio, * et Spirítui Sancto.